quartztz/countdown-app/README.md

 	- UI:

 	[x] Change display mode for expired countdowns (currently, a color change to a shade of red, and the replacement of the "D|H|M|S" display with a message and the original endDate);

+	[x] Make the button and the "new countdown" form look good;

 	[/] More readable UI on mobile devices;